Houdini 20.5 Nodes Geometry nodes

 Drag

-Specifies the amount of points that are dragged by the wind force.
+Specifies the amount the points are dragged by the wind force.

 Velocity Damping